-Question: I feel an armour around me that keeps me from coming closer to people.
-I don't know where it is coming from.
+Question: I feel an armor around me that keeps me from coming closer to people.
+I don’t know where it is coming from.
 How to have it melt away?

 There are reasons for it.
 First, the child is born so utterly helpless into a world he knows nothing of.
 Naturally, he is afraid of the unknown that faces him.
 He has not yet forgotten those nine months of absolute security, safety, when there was no problem, no responsibility, no worry about tomorrow.

 To us those are nine months, but to the child it is eternity.
 He knows nothing of the calendar; he knows nothing of minutes, hours, days, months.
 He has lived an eternity in absolute safety and security, without any responsibility, and then suddenly he is thrown into a world unknown, where he is dependent for everything on others.
 It is natural that he will feel afraid.
 Everybody is bigger and more powerful, and he cannot live without the help of others.
 He knows he is dependent; he has lost his independence, his freedom.
 Small incidents may give him some taste of the reality he is going to face in the future.

 A child is weak, vulnerable, insecure.
 Autonomously he starts creating an armour, a protection, in different ways.
 For example, he has to sleep alone.
 It is dark and he is afraid, but he has his teddy bear, and he believes that he is not alone; his friend is with him.
 You will see children dragging their teddy bears at airports, at railway stations.
 Do you think it is just a toy?

 To you it is, but to the child it is a friend.
 And, a friend when nobody else is helpful — in the darkness of the night, alone in the bed, still he is with him.
 He will create psychological teddy bears.

 It is to be reminded to you that although a grown-up man may think that he has no teddy bears, he is wrong.